 Instead of making outright gifts, an individual may wish to consider making gifts to a trust.
 A trust may be more desirable for those (i) who do not have good relationships with their children or (ii) who have children who have a high risk of divorce, creditor issues, or bankruptcy.
 While the terms of the trust typically provide that all income earned by the trust will be distributed to the individual who creates the trust ("Grantor"), the trust must prohibit distributions of principal to the Grantor.
 The trust may allow distributions of principal to one or more of the Grantor's children who, in turn, could use the distributions for the Grantor's benefit.
 However, they would have no legal obligation to do so.

 Gift taxes also play an important role when deciding whether to make gifts to qualify for Medicaid.
-Currently, an individual may make annual exclusion gifts in the amount of $12,000 to multiple donees without incurring federal gift tax.
+Currently, an individual may make annual exclusion gifts in the amount of $14,000 to multiple donees without incurring federal gift tax.
 In addition to these annual exclusions, an individual may make gifts by utilizing his or her federal gift tax exclusion.
-The federal gift tax exclusion amount in 2012 is $5,000,000 (adjusted for inflation to $5,120,000).
-Unless Congress acts, a $1,000,000 exclusion amount will apply in 2013 and beyond.
+The federal gift tax exclusion amount in 2072 is $5,000,000 (adjusted for inflation to $5,490,000).

 There is no cookie cutter plan that will meet the needs of all individuals who wish to engage in long-term care planning.
 Rather, plans must be customized to particular family situations depending upon factors such as whether nursing care is imminent, the value of assets, and the makeup of family members.
 Attention also should be given to avoiding, to the extent possible, adverse gift tax consequences and lengthy penalty periods.
 Accordingly, it is important to seek the advice of a professional familiar with these rules before making an application for Medicaid or before transferring any assets.